 In 2023-2024, we intend to review and update our supplier guidance as necessary to continue the positive impact and improve our suppliers’ employment practices.
 We will also continue to provide any additional internal training to the endusers and procurement team as required and to promote charities supporting this cause.

 We understand that the success of tackling modern slavery risks in our supply chain will depend on communicating our labour rights policy throughout our supply chain and in enabling concerns within our operations to be reported to us.
 It is important to us that those affected, as well as those witnessing violations, can raise complaints freely and get effective resolutions at all stages of employment, including the recruitment process.

-In the past year we have been investigating potential options to assess which would be most suitable to meet our above mentioned aims.
+In the past years we have been investigating potential options to assess which grievance reporting mechanism would be most suitable to meet our above mentioned aims.
 Currently, there are ad-hoc remedies available to address any issues identified.
-We are, in parallel, making progress in developing and selecting a solution that ensures that any issue reported is fully investigated and assurances are given that workers are not penalised as a result.
+We are, in parallel, continuing to make progress in developing and selecting a solution that ensures that any issue reported is fully investigated and assurances are given that workers are not penalised as a result.
 A whistleblowing policy has been validated by the Board and will be deployed in the coming weeks.

 1 A tier one supplier for this purpose is a third party that provides goods or services directly to beIN whose contract value exceeds USD 250,000 per annum.

 beIN Media Group and its subsidiaries (collectively the “Group”) are a global sports and entertainment media group that carry out TV production, media rights acquisitions and their distribution.
 The Group broadcasts across 5 continents within 43 countries and in 9 different languages.

 beIN Media Group is committed to paying the right amount of tax within the timelines set by relevant laws/regulations, in all the jurisdictions in which it operates. beIN Media Group seeks to structure its affairs based on sound commercial principles and in accordance with relevant tax legislation.